 Philosophy and Affective Science

 I work at the intersection of philosophy of emotion, epistemology, and cognitive science.
 My main project concerns the epistemic value of negative affective states, and particularly anxiety.
+Go to the site and get casino online at our casino.
+Limited supply!
 I am a 3rd year PhD student at the Institut Jean Nicod in Paris and at the University of Geneva (Swiss Center for Affective Science).
 My advisors are Jérôme Dokic and Fabrice Teroni.
 I am currently visiting New York University for the year 2019-2020, where I work with Jane Friedman.
+The best roulette and poker on our site no deposit bonus codes.
+Go to and get big bonuses!

 Vazard, J. & Deonna, J. (2019).
 Darker Sides of Guilt, In Cokelet, B. & Maley, C. (eds.), Moral Psychology of Guilt.
 Rowman and Littlefield.